SerkanSipahi/honey.glass/src/content/blog/the-never-type-in-typescript.md

 > [**TypeScript**](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-0.html#the-never-type): Because never is a subtype of every type, it is always omitted from union types and it is ignored in function return type inference as long as there are other types being returned

 When we break down the function **generateUuid** to examine it in detail, we can confirm and prove the statement from TypeScript.
-If we remove everything out in the code and leave only the exception, the return type of the function is **never**.
+If we remove everything out in the code and leave only the exception, the return type of the function is <span class="hyphens-none">**never**</span>.
 This means that we can confirm the statement from the TypeScript documentation.
-Since we haven't created any other return types, it remains the **never** type.
+Since we haven't created any other return types, it remains the <span class="hyphens-none">**never**</span> type.

 It is **always omitted** from union types, and it is **ignored in function return type** inference as long as **other types are being returned**.

-> **Simple we can say:** if you have apple and nothing (never), apple will remain and if you have nothing, nothing will remain.
+> **Simple we can say:** if you have apple and nothing (never), apple will remain and if you have nothing, you have nothing.

 [TypeScript Playground](https://www.typescriptlang.org/play?#code/MYewdgzgLgBA5gUzAgTgQyggqgVwJYAmMAvDABQ74EBcM0KeYcMAPjDmAQgGaMIEBKEgD4YAbwCwAKBgwoACxQgA7jGSqAoiiUoyAckqEYAWxzQYAIwQwuvZAT0CA3NIC+LqdMTJ0mXIX0wNGMERw8AenCYAD0AfiA)